morpheby/GeSA-Swift/docs/src/GeSA Patterns.md

 Match with a higher priority.
 Add a marker to the output.
 Never match if the marker is present.

+### Perform non-concurrent operation (use locking mechanism)

+Create an empty object and put it at a pre-defined path.
+Match by this object on all Genes that work on the same process and require non-concurrent access.

+This effectively makes the object into a kind of 'token', allowing execution only to the Gene that has it bound.

 (more later)